 Dean, UCR University Extension

-When he came to UCR in 2019, Kevin saw unlimited boundaries, and said “The opportunity to increase UCR University Extension’s impact on the region is compelling.
-Continuing education developed in partnership with UCR schools and colleges that can be delivered across a wide range of platforms and modalities will leverage the full value a comprehensive research university can bring to a growing region like the Inland Empire and Coachella Valley.”
+When he came to UCR in 2018, Kevin saw unlimited boundaries, and said “The opportunity to increase UCR University Extension’s impact on the region is compelling.
+Continuing education developed in partnership with UCR schools and colleges that can be delivered across a wide range of platforms and modalities will leverage the full value a comprehensive research university can bring to growing regions like the Inland Empire and Coachella Valley.”

 In 2020, the educational world was turned upside down by a global pandemic and civic and cultural unrest.
 Kevin saw an opportunity to combine his skill at relationship building, his background in archaeology, and his knowledge of society and culture, to expand his commitment to UCR University Extension’s platforms on diversity and inclusion, reaching out to community and university partners, and students.
 An organizational committee was formed to host discussions and provide students, instructors, and staff a forum to exchange thoughts and share ideas.
-Kevin began recording monthly video messages to our students and partners around the world to keep them engaged, and assure them that they are actively part of our future, and at UCR, they are offered a diverse and inclusive learning culture where all students, from every background, are welcomed and respected.
+Kevin began recording video messages to our students and partners around the world to keep them engaged and assure them that they are actively part of our future, and at UCR, they are offered a diverse and inclusive learning culture where all students, from every background, are welcomed and respected.

 Associate Dean, Academic Affairs